poshbotio/PoshBot/README.md

 Use PoshBot to connect to servers and report status, deploy code, execute runbooks, query APIs, etc.
 If you can write it in PowerShell, PoshBot can execute it.

+## Documentation

-> Detailed documentation can be found at [ReadTheDocs](http://poshbot.readthedocs.io/en/latest/)
+Detailed documentation can be found at [ReadTheDocs](http://poshbot.readthedocs.io/en/latest/).

+## Building PoshBot

-> See [Building PoshBot](./building.md) for documentation on how to build PoshBot from source.
+See [Building PoshBot](./building.md) for documentation on how to build PoshBot from source.

+## Changelog

+Detailed changes for each release are documented in the [release notes](https://github.com/poshbotio/poshbot/releases).

 ## [YouTube] PoshBot Demo at the Portland User Group on 2017-05-31